-Development permit and subdivision appeals shall be heard by the SDAB of the municipality having jurisdiction (or Intermunicipal SDAB if in place), with the exception of subdivision appeals under MGB jurisdiction (e.g. proximity to highway).
+Development permit and subdivision appeals shall be heard by the SDAB of the municipality having jurisdiction (or Intermunicipal SDAB if in place), with the exception of subdivision appeals under the jurisdiction of the Land and Property Rights Tribunal (e.g. proximity to highway).